 Papillary thyroid cancer (also sometimes called papillary thyroid carcinoma) is the most common type of thyroid cancer.
 You may have even heard your doctor talk about metastatic papillary thyroid cancer ("metastatic" means that it has spread beyond your thyroid gland).
 This article will focus on papillary thyroid cancer basics, including papillary thyroid cancer symptoms, treatments, and prognosis.
 You can read a general overview of thyroid cancer in our Introduction to Thyroid Cancer article.

 Visit our Patients' Guide to Thyroid Cancer for complete information on all types of thyroid cancer, including papillary thyroid cancer.

-Papillary thyroid carcinoma is the most common thyroid cancer.
-About 80% of all thyroid cancers cases are papillary thyroid cancer.1 What are some papillary thyroid cancer signs and symptoms?
-Papillary carcinoma typically arises as an irregular, solid or cystic mass that comes from otherwise normal thyroid tissue.
-This cancer has a high cure rate with 10-year survival rates for all patients with papillary thyroid cancer estimated at 80% to 90%.
+Most commonly, papillary thyroid cancers are totally asymptomatic.
+However, the most common symptom is a mass in the neck.
+Papillary carcinoma typically arises as a solid, irregular or cystic mass that comes from otherwise normal thyroid tissue.
+This type of cancer has a high cure rate—10-year survival rates for all patients with papillary thyroid cancer estimated at over 90%.
 Cervical metastasis (spread to lymph nodes in the neck) are present in 50% of small papillary carcinomas and in more than 75% of the larger papillary thyroid carcinomas.

 These proponents of conservative surgical therapy relate the low rate of clinical tumor recurrence (5% to 20%) despite the fact that small amounts of tumor cells can be found in up to 88% of the opposite lobe thyroid tissues.
 They also cite some studies showing an increased risk of and recurrent laryngeal nerve injury in patients undergoing total thyroidectomy (since it is an operation on both sides of the neck).